 It seems that MMT fell victim to the Law of Unintended Consequences: “The concept of unintended consequences is one of the building blocks of economics.
 Adam Smith’s ‘invisible hand,’ the most famous metaphor in social science, is an example of a positive unintended consequence.
 Smith maintained that each individual, seeking only his own gain, ‘is led by an invisible hand to promote an end which was no part of his intention,’ that end being the public interest.”

-MMT is the inverse case: it seeks to promote public interest but ends up with promoting private interest.
+MMT is the inverse case: It seeks to promote public interest but ends up promoting private interest.

 #1 Mass unemployment: The joint failure of orthodox and heterodox economics